CCN-github/Questionnaires-PsychoPy/README.md

 # Questionnaires-PsychoPy
 This is a bundle of PsychoPy scripts that present questionnaires on screen.

+## How to run
+Open show_questionnaires.py

+Enter an output directory (outdir, line 36).This is where all data will be saved to.

+Specify window (this depends on your monitor setup, line 39)

+Run

 ## Included questionnaires